By Rachel Lankester, Mutton Club editor and founder, Magnificent Midlife Movement

-Why Unresolved Issues Can Hold Us Back
+Why Unresolved Issues Can Hinder Us

 If we’re preoccupied with issues from the past and still expending energy on those, how can we possibly make the very most of our future?